NietzscheH/MathAroundTheWorld/README.md

   * __QuestionGenerator__ - This class works behind the scenes to generate the questions that are displayed in the Question Boxes.

-  * __PopUpQuestionBox__ - This class produces a Pop-Up Question Box that displays bonus questions accompanied by visualizations.
+  * __PopUpQuestionBox__ - This class displays bonus questions accompanied by visualizations.

-  * __ScoreBoard__ - This class displays the user’s current score.
+  * __ScoreBoard__ - The instance of this class displays the user’s current score.

-  * __HealthIcon__ - This class creates sprites that represent the number of questions the user can get wrong before the game ends.
+  * __HealthIcon__ - This class creates objects that represent the number of questions the user can get wrong before the game ends.

   * __MenuButton__ - The instances of this class denote areas where the user can click the mouse to switch between screens.